 A career plateau is a driving force of voluntary employee turnover.
 It’s widely understood that professional growth is not limited to upward mobility.
 However, if there aren’t opportunities for continual learning or employee development, you’ll quickly lose top performers who are eager to advance.
-Of all job candidates, 72 percent are driven by career growth and cite a lack of opportunities as the number one reason for changing jobs.
+Of employees looking to quit, 66 percent cite a lack of career advancement opportunities as their reason for leaving.

 Lack of employee recognition

 Failing to recognize employee achievements and celebrate successes will make your people feel undervalued.
 If they believe that their contributions to the company aren’t appreciated, they’ll begin to disengage from their work and seek employment elsewhere.
-Companies among the top 20 percent in regards to employee recognition boast a 31 percent lower voluntary turnover rate.
+Research shows that companies that have formal employee recognition programs see 31 percent less voluntary turnover than companies without.

-If there’s one thing to keep in mind when striving to reduce employee turnover, it’s this: little things matter.
-Yes, instituting pay raises across the board is a huge plus, but not one that will leave a lasting impact.
-Implementing a work-from-home policy, offering a wellness stipend and finalizing your company mission statement are small tasks that result in a significant uptick in engagement.
+The good news: turnover is preventable.
+One thing to keep in mind when striving to reduce employee turnover is that the little things at a company matter, and can result in a significant uptick in engagement.
 And as we know, engaged employees stick around.

-Implementing an employee recognition program is a low-lift strategy to increase engagement and reduce turnover; 72 percent of companies report employee recognition as having the largest impact on engagement.
+Implementing an employee recognition program is a low-lift strategy to increase engagement and reduce turnover, as employees who feel more appreciated by employers are less likely to leave.
 Recognition can be seamlessly integrated into feedback sessions between managers and their direct reports.